akdenizcse/pl-evaluation-gizem/template.md

 )
 ```

--The asort() function sorts an associative array, by it's values, in ascending alphabetical/numerical order (Ex: A, B, C, D, E...
+- The asort() function sorts an associative array, by it's values, in ascending alphabetical/numerical order (Ex: A, B, C, D, E...
 5, 4, 3, 2, 1...)

 - The ksort() function sorts an associative array, by it's keys, in ascending alphabetical/numerical order (Ex: A, B, C, D, E...
 5, 4, 3, 2, 1...)